mozman/ezdxf/docs/source/tutorials/ucs_transform.rst

 Placing 2D Text in 3D Space
 ---------------------------

-The problem with the text rotation in the old tutorial disappears (or better it is hidden in :meth:`transform_to_wcs`) with the new UCS based transformation method:
+The problem with the text rotation in the old tutorial disappears (or better it is hidden in :meth:`transform`) with the new UCS based transformation method:

 AutoCAD supports thickness for the TEXT entity only for `.shx` fonts and not for true type fonts.